JateNensvold/afk-image-processing/README.md

 3. Convert Data

-Run the following command from the `./image_processing/models/training_data/coco_data` directory to convert the files to COCO format, dont forget to repalce `<name of json file>`
+Run the following command from the `./image_processing/models/training_data/coco_data` directory to convert the files to COCO format, dont forget to replace `<name of json file>`
 ```bash
 python3 ../../../scripts/box_label_to_coco.py <name of json file> ./
 ```